 Oh my gosh, Turner Hall, the first place I played, a lot of great memories there, and actually, I made a guitar holder out of the floorboards from the old stage.

-My brother pulled out the floorboards from the dumpster behind Turner Hall when they got rid of them, and I made a guitar holder out of it in my place.
-I sanded it down, and it looks all right.
-Turner Hall has that sentimental thing, and obviously Pabst and Riverside for inside stages are incredible.
+My brother pulled out the floorboards from the dumpster behind Turner Hall when they got rid of them, and I made a guitar holder out of them in my place.
+I sanded them down, and the guitar looks all right.
+Turner Hall has that sentimental thing, and obviously, Pabst and Riverside.
+The stages are incredible.
 I mean, I shot my special at the Riverside.
 The green room in Pabst is pretty awesome.
 They got Pac-Man down there, and they got a record player.
 It's great.

-But I will say that the Wisconsin State Fair, I got to throw that in there, that energy of having so many people outside, and kind of bond in that way.
+But I will say that the Wisconsin State Fair, I've got to throw that in there, that energy of having so many people outside, and kind of bond in that way.
 So, I realize I just listed off all the places I've played in Milwaukee, but I didn't want any to be left out.
 I also just really love them.
 It's just such a great, great city with great venues.
-It's definitely not horrible.

 While you're on the road, if you could pick any Milwaukee brand or flavor to add to your rider to have in every green room, what would you choose?